yvoievid/quantum-test-task/README.md

 # Quantum Test Task

-This is the solution of Quatum test task, please follow the instructions to test it.
+This document outlines the solution to the Quantum test task and provides instructions for testing it.

+---

 ## Prerequisites

 - Python 3.7 or higher
 - `pip` (Python package manager)

 ---

-## Step 1: Create a Virtual Environment with `venv`
+## Step 1: Create a Virtual Environment

-Run the following command to create a virtual environment in the desired directory:
+To ensure a clean and isolated environment for the project, create a virtual environment using `venv`:

+### Command:

 ```bash
 python3 -m venv test_task_env